Perfect Hire, Freyssinet Australia and Cathodic Protection

 - Pass a Cat 3 Medical

-- As per our agreement, workers could be hired directly by Freyssinet at the end of 6 months
+- As per our agreement, Freyssinet could hire workers directly at the end of 6 months

 With Port Botany just up the road from our Marrickville office, Tim made a site visit to get across the requirements.
 He knew this was a special case when he had to leave everything in the car: lighters, phones – even vapes!
 The site tour by Freyssinet informed Tim everything he needed to know to find the right workforce.
-Many of the concrete elements needing repair could only be accessed from underneath, meaning a complete catch deck would need to be built and installed.
-Hence the need for shorter statured demo guys who were physically strong.
+Many of the concrete elements needing repair could only be accessed from underneath.
+It means that a complete catch deck would need to be built and installed.
+Hence the need for shorter-statured demo guys who were physically strong.
 They’d be chasing and jackhammering overhead for most of the shift.

 Perfect Hire ain’t no quitter, so Tim high-tailed it back to the office and began assembling the right team.
 One of the perks of being part of a group of companies that includes a demolition contractor is the access to their demo contracting workforce.
-At the time, Perfect Contracting had been training up some good, solid young demo guys for long term projects that were unfortunately delayed due to uncontrollable external factors.
+At the time, Perfect Contracting had been training up some good, solid young demo guys for long-term projects, who unfortunately had delays due to uncontrollable external factors.
 It was fortuitous actually.
-So with some quick negotiating and reshuffling, Tim and had half a dozen shorter statured demo guys ready to roll.
+So with some quick negotiating and reshuffling, Tim and had half a dozen shorter-statured demo guys ready to roll.
 After springing for Cat 3 Medicals and herding them through the extensive Sydney Ports online induction, Tim had them ready to start the day after next.

-On the morning of the first day all six turned up, were on time, in Perfect’s full rail-spec PPE and had all their tickets and ID.
+On the morning of the first day, all six turned up, were on time, in Perfect’s full rail-spec Personal Protective Equipment, and had all their tickets and ID.
 Anyone who’s used labour hire will know that’s an epic win.
-One of those individuals was a gentleman called TJ – a young guy originally from Mongolia with a work ethic, warrior spirit and a perpetual smile from ear-to-ear.
+One of those individuals was a gentleman, TJ.
+He was a young guy originally from Mongolia with a work ethic, warrior spirit, and a perpetual smile from ear to ear.

 The seasons went by. in the end, out of all the labour hire workers on that job only TJ remained.
 He was there when the catch deck was first assembled and there when it was packed away.
-He was polite, strong, happy and an epic demo guy.
-In the end we released him to Freyssinet with our blessing.
-Now, twelve months later he’s employed full time in a secure, stable job with a great company who really looks after him.
+He was polite, strong, happy, and an epic demo guy.
+In the end, we released him to Freyssinet with our blessing.
+Now, twelve months later he is a full-time employee in a secure, stable job with a great company that really looks after him.
 It’s one of those success stories that makes us get up in the morning.

 More information: www.nswports.com.au